 Put Safety 1st with a 2nd Opinion!

-The unfortunate truth is, doctors make mistakes.
+The unfortunate truth is, doctors sometimes make mistakes.
 But that’s not the only reason you should always get a second opinion.
 Two doctors may give very different approaches to the same thing, with one being more conservative and the other, more aggressive.
 Some doctors just have more knowledge about specific treatments than others, especially if they work at honor-roll hospitals.
 That means asking for a second opinion should actually be a routine practice.

 A Mayo Clinic study showed in 2017 that only 12% of initial diagnoses were complete and correct.
 Even if the first diagnosis is confirmed by the second doctor, you will be reassured with the peace of mind from knowing that your problem has been correctly identified and your treatment plan is the most adequate.